pal03377/master-thesis/thesis.typ

 === Design
 // Note: Describe the design / methodology of the evaluation and why you did it like that.
 E.g. what kind of evaluation have you done (e.g. questionnaire, personal interviews, simulation, quantitative analysis of metrics, what kind of participants, what kind of questions, what was the procedure?)
 The effectiveness of ThemisML is intrinsically tied to its scalability.
-We tested the scalability ThemisML on two devices that were available to us: An Apple MacBook Pro (2021) with an `Apple M1 Pro` chip and 16GB of RAM, and a test server with an `Intel(R) Xeon(R) CPU E5-2697A v4 @ 2.60GHz`, two cores and 1.9GiB of RAM.
+We tested this metric on two devices that were available to us: An Apple MacBook Pro (2021) with an `Apple M1 Pro` chip and 16GB of RAM, and a test server with an `Intel(R) Xeon(R) CPU E5-2697A v4 @ 2.60GHz`, two cores and 1.9GiB of RAM.
 ThemisML is optimized to run on an Apple M1 chip and can utilize the GPU for faster processing.
 We used the same data for both devices.

 We tested in four dimensions.
 For each dimension, we manually chose the other parameters to provide as high a load as possible while still being able to finish the test in a reasonable amount of time.
 We provide the templates used for generating example submissions in @evaluationSubmissions.

-- *Varying Numbers of Existing Submissions*: We generated different numbers $n in {25, 50, 75, ..., 975, 1000}$ of submissions and provided a single feedback item on each of them.
+- *Varying Numbers of Existing Submissions*: We generated different numbers $n in {25, 50, 75, ..., 975, 1000}$ of submissions and provided a single feedback item on each of them to ThemisML for processing.
 - *Varying Numbers of Feedback on Submissions*: We generated a fixed amount of $100$ submissions and provided a single feedback item on the first $f in {10, 20, ..., 90, 100}$ of them.
 - *Different Method Counts in Submissions*: We tested ThemisML's performance against submissions with different method counts $m in {2, 3, 4, ..., 10}$ per submission on $n=50$ submissions, giving feedback on every method of the first $f=49$ of them (leaving one submission without feedback as a sanity check, if required).
 - *Different Method Lengths*: We used $n=50$ submissions with a single method of varying lengths $l in {2, 3, 4,..., 10}$ in lines of code and added a single feedback item on the first $f=49$ of them.